SnakeWayne/PHBS_MLF_2019/README.md

 ## Introduction

 Our project is going to do stock selection implementing the machine learning methods.
-Considering using the pure trading information performance not that well, we introduce the sentiment data borrowed from [chinascope](http://finance.chinascope.com/www/) based on the news.
-We prepear to generate some relating features to boost the accuracy.
+Considering using the pure trading information performance not that well, we introduce the sentiment data borrowed from [ChinaScope] database(http://finance.chinascope.com/www/) based on the news.
+We prepare to generate some relating features to boost the accuracy.

 ## Data set
 You can find the sample data in the **data** folder